scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Review-66-Evan-Williams-Bottled-in-Bond.md

 **Finish**: A nice blend of cola and oak

 ## Conclusion
 The nose on this improved significantly with resting.
 When I cracked the bottle and poured the first dram it was very harsh.
 Overall I was all little disappointed with this one and found it bitter and a bit harsh.
-It makes an excellent mixer, especially given the proof and price.
+It makes an good mixer, especially given the proof and price.

-### Quality
-**3** - Better than not drinking whiskey but just barely

-### Value based on what I paid
-**Fair** - Worth the money, happy with my purchase
+**0 Stars** - **Poor to Fine:** I would not specifically choose to drink this

 You can also follow me on [Instagram(@atxbourbon)](https://www.instagram.com/atxbourbon/) or [reddit](https://www.reddit.com/r/scottmotorraddrinks/) to keep up with these reviews and my other whiskey-centric adventures.